Aiemere/To-do-List/README.md

 You can edit a task by double clicking the task, inputing the new task and then cliking the enter button.

 You can clear a task by clicking on the clear task button.

+The source code can be accessed by clicking on the index and src folder files.